internxt/drive-mobile/README.md

 ## iOS

-You can only test the iOS application on a Mac OS computer.
+You can only run the iOS application on a Mac OS computer.
-</br></br>

 ### iOS installation